adivar99/SQL-Engine/README.md

 2. Python 3.5.2

 # Conclusion
 Creating the project was a great learning experience.
-I am hoping to improve the efficiency of the Engine and eliminate as many limitations as possible.
-Do reach out to me if you want to create a branch and/or any improvements to the project.
+Hope to improve the efficiency of the Engine and eliminate as many limitations as possible.
+Feel free to reach out to me to create a branch and/or any improvements to the project.